-- Has the macro been signed by a trusted publisher and an approved CA?
+- Has the macro been signed by an approved certificate authority?

-Keep reading Approaches to securing systems against malicious macros in ACSC Protect Notice Microsoft Office Macro Security (290K PDF).
+Keep reading Securing systems against malicious macros in ACSC Protect Notice Microsoft Office Macro Security (1Mb PDF).

 The Australian Government Information Security Manual (ISM) assists in the protection of official government information that is processed, stored or communicated by Australian government systems.

 The Strategies to Mitigate Cyber Security Incidents complements the advice in the ISM.